Raulanthropos/json-csv/README.md

 ### Test Login: Login as a Test user, to see how it works
 ### Download Test File: Download the test.json file, to see how it's structured.
 By clicking the Upload and Convert button, you see how that test file got stripped of all the html tags.

-### Added a test user and a test file, for interested users to see how it works, with a test json file and a correct conversion to a csv file, to be used for reports.
+### Added a test user and a test file, for interested users to see how it works, with a test JSON file and a correct conversion to a CSV file, to be used for various API responses and reporting needs.

 ## Live Demo